-The soil used in all pull-out tests was a manufactured mixture, containing 30% clay, 60% sand and 10% gravel (classified as 30:60:10 in the system of Smith and Augarde (2013)).
-This mix was chosen for its high unconfined compressive strength and dry density as reported in previous studies of the material alone (Hall and Djerbib, 2004), providing confidence that the samples would be easy to handle during testing.
-Due to the small size of the samples the mix was sieved to remove particles greater than 2mm in diameter, this reduced the gravel content (defined as >2mm) to 0%.
+The soil used in all pull-out tests was a manufactured mixture, containing 30% clay, 60% sand and 10% gravel (classified as 30:60:10 in the system of Smith and Augarde, 2013).
+This mix was chosen for its high UCS and dry density as reported in previous studies of the material alone (Hall and Djerbib, 2004), providing confidence that the samples would be easy to handle during testing.
+Due to the small size of the samples, the mix was sieved to remove particles >2 mm dia., this reduced the gravel content (defined as >2 mm) to 0%.
 Initial grading tests were done on available coarse, medium and fine aggregates to find the proportions of each required to produce a 30:60:10 mix.
 The mix produced was then regarded as a check.
-Optimum water contents for mixing (as opposed to testing) were obtained using standard Proctor tests.
+Optimum WCs for mixing (as opposed to testing) were obtained using standard Proctor tests.
+WCs were not adjusted to take account of the presence of stabilisers due to very small size of the samples and the short time needed for compaction (in comparison with the same material in a full-size wall, for instance).
+For the stabilised samples, pull-out testing was carried out at 7 d for the cement samples and 48 d for those stabilised with lime.